jzhang1198/pdist/README.md

 # pdist

-A collection of Python scripts for scalable calculation of pairwise distances between aligned protein sequences. `pdist` supports percent identity and BLOSUM62 similarity as distance metrics.
+A collection of Python scripts for scalable calculation of pairwise distances between aligned protein sequences.

 ## Quickstart

 Ensure that you have the dependencies within `requirements.txt` installed.
-If you are parallelizing your pairwise calculations across multiple cores on Wynton (or any other SGE supercomputing cluster), you will need to also install clone [`PyClust`](https://github.com/jzhang1198/PyClust) and install it to your environment by running `pip install -e .` at the root of the repo.
+If you are parallelizing your pairwise calculations across multiple cores on Wynton (or any other SGE supercomputing cluster), you will need to also clone [`PyClust`](https://github.com/jzhang1198/PyClust) and install it to your environment by running `pip install -e .` at the root of the repo.

-You will need to also install `esl-alipid`, which is included as a mini-app within the [HMMER](http://hmmer.org) software.
-After installation, ensure that you have appended the path to the directory containing `esl-alipid` to your path variable in `.bashrc`.
-Alternatively, if you are running this on Wynton, you can just append this path to your path variable:

-`/wynton/home/kortemme/jzhang1198/code/hmmer-3.3.2/easel/miniapps`
+## Types of distance calculations
+`pdist` supports calculation of similarities and percent identities as sequence distance metrics.

+There are many ways to calculate percent identities.
+Here, I follow the convention used in the `esl-alipid` miniapp from HMMER.
+Briefly, pairwise percent identity is calculated by counting the number of identical residues in consensus columns of the alignment and then dividing this quantity by `min(len1, len2)`.
+The sequence lengths are calculated by counting all non-gap positions in the alignment.

+For pairwise similarity calculations, I only consider the columns covered in the alignment.
+One can provide their own custom substitution matrix by following the instructions included in the `subsmats` folder in this repo.

-## Running on a single core
+## Running on a single device

-`run_pdist.py` will scale well up to 10K aligned sequences.
+`run_pdist.py` is designed to run on a single device.
+For larger alignments, pairwise distance calculations can be parallelized across different CPUs on the same device.
+Run the script with the `-h` flag for detailed usage instructions.

 ## Running on a cluster

 `run_pdist_distributed.py` is a wrapper over `run_pdist.py` for submission of array jobs on a SGE supercomputing cluster.
-Note that the pairwise sequence identity measurements cannot be parallelized across multiple cores!
-I have tried implementing my own pairwise sequence identity calculator, but I have found it to be much less efficient than the implementation in `esl-alipid`.
+Run the script with the `-h` flag for detailed usage instructions.